labordynamicsinstitute/replicability-training/openICPSR_training.md

 # Training for using openICPSR
 Typically pre-publication replications will have code and data stored on [openICPSR](https://www.openicpsr.org/openicpsr/aea)

-You will need to set up an openICPSR account using your Cornell email.
+> Cornell replicators: You will need to set up an openICPSR account using your Cornell email.

 ## Basics of openICPSR
 - Authors will create a draft deposit that contains the replication archive for their paper.